-Programme 3.7(a): Primary health-care programme
+Programme 3.7(a): Primary health care

-Clinic health services are the responsibility of Province's Health Department, as stated in the National Health Act (Act 61 of 2003).
+Clinic health services are the responsibility of Province's Health Department, as stated in the National Health Act 61 of 2003.
 However, the Constitution makes provision for these services to be assigned to local government via mutual agreement.
-City Health continues to render them under a service-level agreement with Province's Health Department.
+Therefore, City Health continues to render these services under a service-level agreement with Province's Health Department.
 The City, in partnership with Province, delivers personal primary health care (clinic services) via an infrastructure comprising:

 - 82 clinics;

-- five community health centres (CHCs);
+- five community health centres;

 - 22 satellite clinics; and

 - four mobile clinics.